sentanos/roblox-bots/README.md

 This API can shout a message in a group.

 <b>getPlayers.php</b>
 Miscellaneous non-action API that can get users in a group based on their rank (or all users) and exports the username and userId in json format.
-There is one very specific known issue (read comment in the file).

 <b>message.php</b>
 Miscellaneous API that can send messages to other users.